Sigg First, Bulldogs Second In The Carmel Cup

 Bulldogs Slip To Eighth In SEC Championship

-Haack has guided the Bulldogs to two national championships (the only two in school history), seven Southeastern Conference crowns, 44 tournament victories, and several team and individual records.
+Haack has guided the Bulldogs to two national championships (the only two in school history), seven Southeastern Conference crowns, 56 team tournament titles, and several squad and individual records.

-Haack's breakthrough season with the Bulldogs came in 1998-99.
-No Georgia team had ever ascended to the No. 1 spot in the polls, but Haack's team did so early in the spring campaign.
-The Bulldogs later validated their No. 1 ranking by winning the program's first national championship.
+Haack’s breakthrough season with the Bulldogs came in 1998-99.
+No Georgia team had ever ascended to the No. 1 position in the polls, but Haack’s team did so early in the spring campaign.
+The Bulldogs later validated their ranking by winning the program’s first national championship.
 Haack was named National Coach of the Year.

 The recipient of the AJGA Sportsmanship Award, Haack graduated from Newnan High School in 1978.
 He attended West Georgia College, where he played on the golf team, and he received his degree from Mellen.